rickygai/tonestudio/README.md

 - 97 notes of ASPN American Standard Pitch Notation.

-- Edit, save, playback and output composed tone melody to C/C++ header file format.
+- Edit, save, playback and output composed tone melody to C/C++ header file unicode format.

 - Publish your composed tone melody in other projects at royalty free.